AzureAD/microsoft-authentication-library-for-js/README.md

 ## Build and running tests

+If you want to build the library and run all the unit tests, you can do the following.

+First navigate to the root directory of the library and install the dependencies:

+	npm install

-The following command will build the library and run all the unit tests.
+Then use the following command to build the library and run all the unit tests:

 	npm run build